ckormanyos/extended_complex/README.md

 The above-mentioned in-depth Riemann-zeta examples are also executed and verified in CI.

-Continuous integration runs on Ubuntu and MacOS with both GCC/clang using the develop branch of modular-boost.
+Continuous integration runs on Ubuntu and MacOS with both GCC/clang.
+CI uses the develop branch of modular-boost, when needed, for multiprecision types.
 GCC's run-time
 [sanitizers](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html)
 are also used in CI in order to help assure dynamic quality.